smandava4/Proposal_Generator/README.md

 - **Request Body**: `{ "prompt": "Your prompt here" }`
 - **Response**: `{ "content": "Generated content" }`

+## Improvements

+### Planned Enhancements

+- **Enhanced LLM Integration**: Improving the accuracy and relevance of content suggestions.
+- **User Authentication**: Adding user authentication and authorization features to manage access and permissions.
+- **Advanced Formatting**: Supporting more advanced document formatting options similar to Microsoft Word.
+- **Real-Time Collaboration**: Implementing real-time collaborative editing features for multiple users working on the same proposal.
+- **Custom Templates**: Allowing users to create and use custom templates for different types of proposals.
+- **Export Options**: Adding options to export the proposal in different formats such as PDF or DOCX.
+- **Mobile Optimization**: Ensuring the application is fully responsive and optimized for mobile devices.

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: